raina268/msh/readme.md

 # minimal shell

-a simple and minimal shell written in python
+a simple and minimal shell written in python with piping

+Note: This is not meant to be a replacement for your daily driver.
+Though, technically you can use it if you want.

 # usage